rwk-unil/cram_accessor/README.md

 # CRAM Accessor
 Accessing CRAMs on UKBiobank for testing

+**Note : Do not use the code for the v1.0 release it is broken**.
+The docker image provided can still be used if when running the docker image a  `git pull` and `make` command a run to make the most recent version of the tool.
+See the example below.

 ## Run on DNANexus

 * The `-t` option is for number of threads (put 0 to let it choose).